donecollectively/stellar-contracts-site/src/pages/docs/contributing/join-to-learn.md

 ## How it works

-Each week, we'll join together with you live in US/West mornings (afternoon, European time).
+Each week, we'll join together with you live in US/West mornings (afternoon / evening, European time).
 Each session is expected to run 90 minutes, and you'll have space to continue discussions together.

 Each session will come with an experiential-learning activity.